This page gives information about UNISON, it’s membership and what to do if you need help.

 In all of these issues, UNISON is an organising union that is as strong as its membership.
 We believe that the old-fashioned principles of standing together, refusing to accept injustice and promoting equality are as important today as they’ve ever been.

-There are other UNISON Branches in Lincolnshire, for members in the NHS and related health care employers, the seven District Councils, Police Staffs and the utilities.
+There are other UNISON Branches in Lincolnshire, for members in the NHS and related health care employers, Police Staffs and the utilities.
 For further information contact UNISON’s East Midlands Regional Office on 01158 475400.